Source: www.ancientart.as.ua.edu

 The first records of the curb bit are from around the 4th Century BC.
 Much later, the mediaeval warhorse was often ridden in a curb bit with an extremely high port and long shanks.
 Their purpose was to increase the leverage on the curb and the pressure on the horse’s poll; some bits also put pressure on the nose”.

-However, the invention of the curb bit changed many things including battlefield tactics.
+The invention of the curb bit changed many things including battlefield tactics.
 New movements became part of the cavalry’s repertoire.

 The riders and warriors of antiquity were now able to get their horses to perform leaps and twists off the ground for military advantage.
 With this style of bit the riders were able to get the horses to be light in the hand and to be guided with one hand.
 Or even by the rider’s teeth as the next image shows.